Siralde/screening-master/README.md

    To have the models retrain, just delete the 'final_model.pkl' file from the data/pkls folder and run the code using 'python backend/fastapi_app.py'
 2. **API Documentation Link**: https://screening-master.apidocumentation.com/reference
+   You can also visit the /docs route of your running application.
 3. **Company Search Page**:
    Currently deprecated since the csv is too large and requires too much RAM to load.